-Chris has given talks on a range of ICT related topics – outstanding teaching and learning, VLEs and latterly Digital Leaders – at both national and regional conferences, posts of which are available here www.gr8ict.com/category/conference.
-At the last North Yorkshire conference – the NYCC eLearn We Learn conference on November 7th in Harrogate – delegates rated the workshop by two Primary colleagues and he as “9 totally satisfied and 5 very satisfied that it was useful”.
+Chris has given talks on a range of ICT related topics – outstanding teaching and learning, VLEs and most commonly Digital Leaders – at both National and regional conferences, posts of which are available here www.gr8ict.com/category/conference.
+At one North Yorkshire conference – the NYCC eLearn We Learn conference – delegates rated the workshop by two Primary colleagues and he as “9 totally satisfied and 5 very satisfied that it was useful”.
 In addition “many delegates mentioned the DL lunchtime presentations as a conference highlight and said they were inspired to start a DL scheme in their own schools.”

-He has run Digital Leaders for more than 3 years with Lady Lumley’s School DLs speaking at Microsoft, the first Teach-the-Teachers Teachmeet; BETT2013; and several North Yorkshire conferences including the Digital Leader’s conference in June where more than 80 DLs gave talks and shared experiences.
-Chris has helped develop the National Digital Leaders’ Network and is a regular on twitter as @gr8ict and as part of #dlchat on Thursday evenings.
-He has worked in partnership with Makewaves; DigitalMe and @curricinnov to develop the free-to-join Digital Leaders Network www.makewav.es/digitalleaders and the earning and awarding of Digital Leader Badges (linked with Mozilla #OpenBadges).
+He has run Digital Leaders for more than 4 years with Lady Lumley’s School DLs speaking at Microsoft, the first Teach-the-Teachers Teachmeet; BETT2013; BETT2014 and in the main arena at BETT2015 and several North Yorkshire conferences including a Digital Leader’s conference where more than 80 DLs gave talks and shared experiences.
+Chris has helped develop the National Digital Leaders’ Network Blog and is a regular on twitter as @gr8ict and as part of #dlchat on Thursday evenings.
+He has worked in partnership with Makewaves; DigitalMe and @curricinnov to develop the free-to-join Digital Leaders Network www.makewav.es/digitalleaders and the earning and awarding of Digital Leader Badges using the Framework (linked with Mozilla #OpenBadges).